-1.13.1 v2.10 (July 31, 2019)
+1.13.2 v2.10 (July 31, 2019)

 - Rewrote the README, adding a more in-depth overview of the purpose of pyQuil as a library, as well as two badges one for PyPI downloads and another for the Forest Slack workspace.
-Also, included an example section for how to get started with running a simple Bell state program on the QVM (gh-949). - The test suite for pyquil.operator_estimation now has an (optional) faster version that uses fixed random seeds instead of averaging over several experiments.
-This can be enabled with the -use-seed command line option when running pytest (gh-928). - Deleted the deprecated modules job_results.py and kraus.py (gh-957). - Updated the examples README.
+Also, included an example section for how to get started with running a simple Bell state program on the QVM (@karalekas, gh-946, gh-949). - The test suite for pyquil.operator_estimation now has an (optional) faster version that uses fixed random seeds instead of averaging over several experiments.
+This can be enabled with the --use-seed command line option when running pytest (@msohaibalam, gh-928). - Deleted the deprecated modules job_results.py and kraus.py (@karalekas, gh-957). - Updated the examples README.
 Removed an outdated notebook.
-Updated remaining notebooks to use MemoryReference, and fix any parts that were broken (gh-820). - The AbstractCompiler.quil_to_native_quil() function now accepts a protoquil keyword which tells the compiler to restrict both input and output to protoquil (i.e. Quil code executable on a QPU).
+Updated remaining notebooks to use MemoryReference, and fix any parts that were broken (@notmgsk, gh-820). - The AbstractCompiler.quil_to_native_quil() function now accepts a protoquil keyword which tells the compiler to restrict both input and output to protoquil (i.e. Quil code executable on a QPU).
 Additionally, the compiler will return a metadata dictionary that contains statistics about the compiled program, e.g. its estimated QPU runtime.
-See the compiler docs for more information (gh-940). - Updated the QCS and Slack invite links on the index.rst docs page (gh-965). - Provided example code for reading out the QPU runtime estimation for a program (gh-963).
+See the compiler docs for more information (@notmgsk, gh-940). - Updated the QCS and Slack invite links on the index.rst docs page (@starktech23, gh-965). - Provided example code for reading out the QPU runtime estimation for a program (@notmgsk, gh-963).

-• unitary_tools.lifted_gate() was not properly handling modifiers such as DAGGER and CONTROLLED (gh-931).
+- unitary_tools.lifted_gate() was not properly handling modifiers such as DAGGER and CONTROLLED(@kylegulshen, gh-931). - Fixed warnings raised by Sphinx when building the documentation (@appleby, gh-929).

-1.13.2 v2.9.1 (June 28, 2019)
+1.13.3 v2.9.1 (June 28, 2019)

-• Relaxed the requirement for a quilc server to exist when users of the QuantumComputer object only want to do simulation work with a QVM or pyQVM backend (gh-934).
+• Relaxed the requirement for a quilc server to exist when users of the QuantumComputer object only want to do simulation work with a QVM or pyQVM backend (@karalekas, gh-934).

-1.13.3 v2.9 (June 25, 2019)
+1.13.4 v2.9 (June 25, 2019)

-Announcements:
+Announcements

-• PyQuil now has a Pull Request Template, which contains a checklist of things that must be completed (if applicable) before a PR can be merged (gh-921).
+• PyQuil now has a Pull Request Template, which contains a checklist of things that must be completed (if applicable) before a PR can be merged (@karalekas, gh-921).

-- Removed a bunch of logic around creating inverse gates from user-defined gates in Program.dagger() in favor of a simpler call to Gate.dagger() (gh-887). - The RESET instruction now works correctly with QubitPlaceholder objects and the address_qubits function (gh-910). - ReferenceDensitySimulator can now have a state that is persistent between rounds of run or run and measure (gh-920).
+- Removed a bunch of logic around creating inverse gates from user-defined gates in Program.dagger() in favor of a simpler call to Gate.dagger() (@notmgsk, gh-887). - The RESET instruction now works correctly with QubitPlaceholder objects and the address_qubits function (@jclapis, gh-910). - ReferenceDensitySimulator can now have a state that is persistent between rounds of run or run_and_measure (@joshcombes, gh-920).

-- Small negative probabilities were causing ReferenceDensitySimulator to fail (gh-908). - The dagger function was incorrectly dropping gate modifiers like CONTROLLED (gh-914). - Negative numbers in classical instruction arguments were not being parsed (gh-917). - Inline math rendering was not working correctly in intro.rst (gh-927).
+- Small negative probabilities were causing ReferenceDensitySimulator to fail (@joshcombes, gh-908). - The dagger function was incorrectly dropping gate modifiers like CONTROLLED (@jclapis, gh-914). - Negative numbers in classical instruction arguments were not being parsed (@notmgsk, gh-917). - Inline math rendering was not working correctly in intro.rst (@appleby, gh-927).

-Thanks to community member jclapis for the contributions to this release!
+Thanks to community member @jclapis for the contributions to this release!

-1.13.4 v2.8 (May 20, 2019)
+1.13.5 v2.8 (May 20, 2019)

-- PyQuil now verifies that you are using the correct version of the QVM and quilc (gh-913). - Added support for defining permutation gates for use with the latest version of quilc (gh-891).
+- PyQuil now verifies that you are using the correct version of the QVM and quilc (@karalekas, gh-913). - Added support for defining permutation gates for use with the latest version of quilc (@notmgsk, gh-891). - The rpcq dependency requirement has been raised to v2.5.1 (@notmgsk, gh-911). - Added a note about the QVM's compilation mode to the documentation (@stylewarning, gh-900). - Some measure_observables params now have the Optional type specification (@msohaibalam, gh-903).

-• Preserve modifiers during address_qubits (gh-907).
+• Preserve modifiers during address_qubits (@notmgsk, gh-907).

-1.13.5 v2.7.2 (May 3, 2019)
+1.13.6 v2.7.2 (May 3, 2019)

-• An additional backwards-incompatible change from gh-870 snuck through 2.7.1, and is addressed in this patch release.
+• An additional backwards-incompatible change from gh-870 snuck through 2.7.1, and is addressed in this patch release (@karalekas, gh-901).

-1.13.6 v2.7.1 (April 30, 2019)
+1.13.7 v2.7.1 (April 30, 2019)